ng-Classic/ng-classic/aio/content/guide/form-validation.md

 ##  Validating input in template-driven forms

 To add validation to a template-driven form, you add the same validation attributes as you would with [native HTML form validation](https://developer.mozilla.org/docs/Web/Guide/HTML/HTML5/Constraint_validation).
-Angular Classicuses directives to match these attributes with validator functions in the framework.
+Angular Classic uses directives to match these attributes with validator functions in the framework.

-Every time the value of a form control changes, Angular Classicruns validation and generates either a list of validation errors that results in an `INVALID` status, or null, which results in a VALID status.
+Every time the value of a form control changes, Angular Classic runs validation and generates either a list of validation errors that results in an `INVALID` status, or null, which results in a VALID status.

 You can then inspect the control's state by exporting `ngModel` to a local template variable.
 The following example exports `NgModel` into a variable called `name`: